-We have also reviewed the accompanying consolidated balance sheet of the Itaú Unibanco Holding S.A ("Bank") and its subsidiaries as at September 30, 2024 and the related consolidated statements of income and comprehensive income for the quarter and nine-month period then ended, and the consolidated statements of changes in equity and cash flows for the nine-month period then ended, and notes, comprising significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of Itaú Unibanco Holding S.A. ("Bank") and its subsidiaries, which comprise the consolidated balance sheet as at December 31, 2024 and the consolidated statements of income, comprehensive income, changes in stockholders' equity and cash flows for the year then ended, and notes to the financial statements, including material accounting policies and other explanatory information.